Forestry

 Selection process

-Recognition will be given in one or more of the following ten thematic focal areas and achievements may span any period in the past 80 years.
+Recognition was given in one or more of the following ten thematic focal areas and achievements may span any period in the past 80 years.

 To guide nominations, FAO has divided global forestry development over the past 80 years into four historical periods, each marked by shifting priorities, innovations or paradigm shifts.